amba/curve_fit.annealing/README.md

 Most curve fitting algorithms rely on local optimization routines.
 Initial fit parameters sufficiently close to the optimal parameters are required.

-Instead, this module allows to use any Global Optimization routine of [scipy.optimize] for curve fitting.
+Instead, this module allows to use  **Global Optimization** routines of [scipy.optimize] for curve fitting.

 Example: